B-Rich/CS376-1/README.md

 - the sunburst of tags
 - the handler for the end of a drag event
 - evernote integration?
 - miscellaneous animations to prettify the interaction?
+	- inertia so you can swipe the circle and have it continue for a few pixels
+	- drop shadow on circle?